 To get started using CyberGhost 7 (the latest firmware version), you can refer to this handy user guide which covers the entire installation and setup process from end-to-end.
 Overall, the setup process for CyberGhost takes no more than 10 to 15 minutes after purchase, mostly through following a series of on-screen prompts.

-Once the CyberGhost app is installed to your device, navigating its user interface (UI) is simple and intuitive.
+Once the CyberGhost app is installed to your device, navigating its user interface (UI) is intuitive and straightforward.
 The first thing you’ll notice is the giant “Connect” button in the middle of the screen, which can be toggled on or off with the click of a button (or the slide of a thumb).

 For customer assistance, the app contains a built-in live chat mechanism that can handle your support queries 24 hours a day, usually in less than 20 minutes.

 If you’re interested in CyberGhost, chances are you’re opposed to any form of data-logging from a VPN service.
 After all, the whole point of using a VPN is to circumvent data surveillance and storage—so, why would you hold your VPN service provider to a different standard?

 Thankfully, CyberGhost has a strict zero-logging policy to ensure that your data is invulnerable to theft.

 There are only two pieces of personal information that CyberGhost collects: your country of origin and the date and time that you connected to the VPN server.
 Neither of these two data points, if collected by a surveillance agency or third party, would be able to reveal your location or personal identity.